kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

 -   [the demo movie](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/)

-The TC1 would work just the same.

-## How to run the demo project
+## How to run the demonstration

-Just open the `Test Cases/TS2` and run it.
+In Katalon Studio, just open the `Test Cases/TS2` and run it.

-## Description
+## Implementation

 I have developed a custom keyword class [`com.kazurayam.ksbackyard.HighlightElement`](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/blob/develop/Keywords/com/kazurayam/ksbackyard/HighlightElement.groovy).